wazuh/wazuh-documentation/source/user-manual/capabilities/sec-config-assessment/what_is_it.rst

 .. contents:: Table of Contents
    :depth: 10

-One of the most certain ways to secure hosts is by reducing their vulnerability surface.
+One of the most certain ways to securize hosts is by reducing their vulnerability surface.
 That process is commonly known as hardening, and configuration assessment is an effective way to determine opportunities where hosts could have their attack surface reduced, and here is where SCA comes into play.